Indonesia finance minister defends plan to raise cigarette prices

 “If illegal cigarettes become widespread, then all parties are disadvantaged, from legal cigarette manufacturers, their workers, to tobacco and clove farmers.
 The government will also be at disadvantage because illegal cigarette producers don’t pay excise taxes,” he said.

-Philip Morris-controlled HM Sampoerna, one of Indonesia’s biggest cigarette company, said they had received no warning for the increase.
+Philip Morris-controlled HM Sampoerna, one of Indonesia’s biggest cigarette companies, said they had received no warning for the increase.

 “It will definitely disrupt the tobacco ecosystem,” HM Sampoerna director Troy Modlin said in a statement.

-Gudang Garam and Djarum, Indonesia’s largest tobacco companies, did not respond to requests for comment.
+Gudang Garam and the unlisted Djarum, Indonesia’s two of the country’s other largest tobacco companies, did not respond to requests for comment.

+Both Gudang Garam and HM Sampoerna saw their shares tumble by more than 20 percent on Monday, with analysts warning the increase could hurt the Indonesian tobacco giants’ 2020 earnings.

-Indrawati told reporters the excise hike would only result in a 10% increase on the labor-intensive, domestic handrolled cigarette industry.
+Indrawati told reporters the excise hike would only result in a 10% increase on the labour-intensive, domestic handrolled cigarette industry.

 “But for companies whose turnover is over 50 billion rupiah, the increase is relatively higher,” she said.